For more interesting stories, please check out our latest book, “FilipiKnow: Amazing Facts & Figures Every Pinoy Must Know.”

 By reviewing its history, it should not come as a surprise why it has been haunted by restless spirits.
 During the WWII, Clark Air Base Hospital served as a haven for wounded and dying American soldiers.
-Its frightening reputation will soon be featured in National Geographic Channel’s docu-series aptly titled “I Wouldn’t Go In There.”
+Its frightening reputation was featured in National Geographic Channel’s docu-series aptly titled “I Wouldn’t Go In There.”

 1. The Diplomat Hotel